 Intellectual Property and the American Innovation Economy

-Thom currently serves as Chairman of the Senate Judiciary Subcommittee on Intellectual Property.
+Thom currently serves as the Ranking Member of the Senate Judiciary Subcommittee on Intellectual Property.
 Intellectual property plays an important role in our nation’s long-term economic success and national security and serves as a foundation of many innovative businesses across North Carolina.

 Our country has recently been faced with numerous challenges to our intellectual property system, from rampant theft from state actors like China to confusion among innovators and inventors about what is even patentable.
 These issues are causing our nation’s economy to lose billions of dollars annually and threaten our country’s long-term technological dominance.

-Thom supports President Trump’s focus on ending Chinese intellectual property theft and is committed to working with the President on legislative ways to address this issue.
+Thom supports ending Chinese intellectual property theft and is committed to working on legislative ways to address this issue.
 Thom is also working on a bipartisan, bicameral basis to examine the current state of intellectual property in the United States and to make targeted improvements to our intellectual property framework that protects and promotes America’s innovation economy.

 Thom is focused on improving patent policy to spur American innovation and create jobs across the country and in North Carolina.
 He released a draft patent reform bill with a bipartisan, bicameral group of Senate and House members.
 This bill is the result of five roundtables which consisted of over sixty participants, and three days of committee hearings consisting of forty-five witnesses.
 These stakeholders and witnesses represented academics, thought leaders, trade associations, interest groups, bar associations, and companies.

 The common theme which emerged is that the current state of patent eligibility is undermining research, development, and innovation across all industries and that America’s innovators do not have predictability and certainty they need.